2018 International IPM Achievement Awards

 Only masters and doctoral students are eligible for this award.
 Graduate students enrolled at a college or university located within the United States and working in IPM and related disciplines — including entomology, plant pathology, nematology and weed science — are eligible for this award.

-Students will also have the opportunity in 2018 to submit posters to compete for an IPM Inspiration Award, this will be sponsored by the Symposium Poster Committee.
+Students will also have the opportunity in 2018 to submit posters to compete for an IPM Inspiration Award; this will be sponsored by the Symposium Poster Committee.

 Applications for the 9th International IPM Symposium Awards are now being accepted.
+If you have trouble completing the online form, a fillable PDF will be posted here soon.
+Please check back.

 The Awards will be presented at a special ceremony during the 9th International IPM Symposium March 19-22, 2018 in Baltimore, Maryland.